OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ## Technical Characteristics

-The Lopy4 development card is the central processing unit of the equipment.
+The Lopy4 development board is the central processing unit of the equipment.
 The main relevant features can be found in [Lopy 4 datasheet!](https://docs.pycom.io/datasheets/development/lopy4/#datasheet).

 ### Electrical